Consensys/doc.teku/docs/HowTo/Troubleshoot/Troubleshooting.md

     appended to the filename.
 Take care not to delete your keystores.
 * Set [`--validators-keystore-locking-enabled`](../../Reference/CLI/CLI-Syntax.md#validators-keystore-locking-enabled)
     to `false` to disable the locking functionality.

+!!! important

+    Ensure no other process or clients are using your keys.
+If they are, you could get [slashed].

 ## Keystore files are loading slowly